vercel/next.js/README.md

 ```

 _Note: The contents of `<head>` get cleared upon unmounting the component, so make sure each page completely defines what it needs in `<head>`, without making assumptions about what other pages added_

-See the [full example project](./examples/head-elements) using custom head elements.

 ### Fetching data and component lifecycle